 This reminds me of a quote from Benjamin Franklin, “you can fail to plan or you can plan to fail.”

-If you have done any research on how to declutter you probably came across the two main methods: room by room or by category
+If you have done any research on how to declutter your house you probably came across these two main methods: room by room or by category

 - Room by room: select a room or part of a room and go through everything in that room or part of the room.